-- Units are designed to be installed:
+- / Units are designed to be installed:

 - EXTERNAL

 - in fixed positions

 - Limit vibration transmission:

 - use anti-vibration devices or neoprene strips on the unit support points

 - install flexible joints on the hydraulic connections

 - install flexible joints on the hydraulic connections

 - Choose the installation place according to the following criteria:

 - Customer approval

 - safe accessible position

 - technical spaces requested by the unit

 - spaces for the air intake/exhaust

 - max. distance allowed by the electrical connections

 - install the unit raised from the ground

 - verify unit weight and bearing point capacity

 - verify that all bearing points are aligned and leveled

 - condensate water draining

 - consider the maximum possible snow level

-- avoid flood-prone places
+- Avoid installations in places subject to flooding

 - Protect the unit with suitable fence in order to avoid access to unauthorised personnel (children, vandals, etc.)